 To put it into simple words, a domain name is the unique ‘address’ of your blog on the internet.
 For instance, this blog’s domain name is iAmAileen.com and it will remain to be my unique identifier for as long as I continue to pay an annual fee.

 Yes, a FEE.
-To be able to get these .com names, you would have to pay — rest assured, these things come at a cheap price which I will discuss in more detail at step 3 of this how to start a travel blog guide.
+To be able to get these .com names, you would have to pay — rest assured, if you follow step 3 of this how to start a travel blog guide, you’ll get your domain name for FREE!

-So now that you are aware of the fact that a serious plan of starting a travel blog involves money (as well as hard work and dedication -wink-), if it’s just going to be a hobby or if you’re not that motivated enough to do it earnestly, you can always go for free platforms like Tumblr, WordPress.com, and Blogspot.
+So now that you are aware of the fact that a serious plan of starting a travel blog involves money (as well as hard work and dedication -wink-), if it’s just going to be a hobby or if you’re not that motivated enough to do it earnestly, you can always go for free platforms like Tumblr, WordPress.com (different from WordPress.org), and Blogspot.

 Just be reminded, however, that in these kinds of free-‘hosted’ blogs there are several disadvantages: